Australian gold rushes: 1820: Blue Mountains, New South Wales

-F. Stein was a Russian naturalist with the 1819–1821 Bellinhausen expedition to explore the Southern Ocean.
+F. Stein was a Russian naturalist with the 1819–1821 Bellingshausen expedition to explore the Southern Ocean.
 Stein claimed to have sighted gold-bearing ore while he was on a 12-day trip to the Blue Mountains in March 1820.
 Many people were sceptical of his claim.

 1823: Bathurst region, New South Wales

 The first officially recognised gold find in Australia was on 15 February 1823, by assistant surveyor James McBrien, at Fish River, between Rydal and Bathurst, New South Wales.
-McBrien noted the date in his field survey book along with, "At E. (End of the survey line) 1 chain 50 links to river and marked a gum tree.
+McBrien noted the date in his field survey book along with, "At E. [End of the survey line] 1 chain 50 links to river and marked a gum tree.
 At this place I found numerous particles of gold convenient to river."

 1834: Monaro district, New South Wales

-In 1834 with government help, John Lhotsky travelled to the Monaro district of New South Wales and explored its southern mountains.
+In 1834, with government help, John Lhotsky travelled to the Monaro district of New South Wales and explored its southern mountains.
 On returning to Sydney in that same year, he exhibited specimens that he had collected that contained gold.